The Foundry, London

 Ethical Property was appointed to manage the development of the project from conception to opening, and after completing a detailed property search the company purchased 142 Vauxhall Street, London, in March 2012.
 The property is a large Edwardian industrial building situated between the Oval and Vauxhall tube stations in London.
 Plans for refurbishment of the existing building and creation of a substantial modern extension were developed, and full planning permission was granted in early 2013.

-Building work has commenced on-site and the building should be ready for occupation in summer 2014.
+Building work has commenced on-site and the building will be open in September 2014.
 The Foundry will then be managed, under contract, by Ethical Property on behalf of the Company.

 The scheme will include 30,000 sq ft of office space with communal facilities, a conference hall and meeting rooms, and a public cafe and exhibition space.
 The Foundry will be highly accessible and energy efficient and spaces are designed to be flexible to accommodate changing needs.